Croquettelunchers/Portfolio/Tremblant.md

 <br/>

-Sky colors as well as sunset and sunrise positions needed to be adapted to the reduced daytime that happens during Quebec winters.
+Sky colors as well as sunset and sunrise positions were adapted to the reduced daytime that happens during Quebec winters.
-I planned what needed to be done and how but I did not personnaly execute this part.
+ <span style="color: gray;">I planned what needed to be done and how but I did not personnaly execute this part. </span>

 fun fact about inspecting performances on this project is that we struggled finding why we were CPU-bound causing odd little lag spikes rippling out to GPU before realizing it was our own FPS Cap: "Application.targetFrameRate = *x*"